So many misconceptions surround Hypnosis . Please allow us the opportunity to clarify them. Most concerns about hypnosis have to do with CONTROL...

 Should Hypnosis be considered a “New Age”, unproven healing approach?
 Most people are only familiar with stage hypnosis, a form of entertainment.
 Medical Hypnotherapy is a rigorously tested, evidence-based tool of medicine and psychology.
 It is a form of complementry medicine that is meant to be used in conjunction with Western medicine.
 Physicians and surgeons in Europe and the US have used it and written about its efficacy since the 18th century.
 In 1958, the American Medical Association recommended that all medical schools include hypnosis in its course of instruction.
 Many doctors and dentists use it to soothe patients concerns and lessen post-operative discomfort.
 In the twenty-first century, many physicians, psychologists, psychiatrists, and other health professionals are recommending it to their patients with a variety of conditions such as allergies, IBS, insomnia, migraines, and phobias.

-If you have a questions, please feel free to email me at email@example.com.
-We're happy to help.
+If you have a questions, please feel free to email us at: firstname.lastname@example.org We're happy to help.